lambda-feedback/SymbolicEqual/readme.md

 Images are run within **containers** on AWS, which give us a lot of flexibility over what programming language and packages/libraries can be used.
 For more information on Docker, read this [introduction to containerisation](https://www.freecodecamp.org/news/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b/).
 To learn more about AWS Lambda, click [here](https://geekflare.com/aws-lambda-for-beginners/).

 ### Middleware Functions

-In order to run the algorithm and schema on AWS Lambda, some middleware functions have been provided to handle, validate and return the data so all you need to worry about is the grading script and schema.
+In order to run the algorithm and schema on AWS Lambda, some middleware functions have been provided to handle, validate and return the data so all you need to worry about is the evaluation script and testing.

-The code needed to build the image using all the middleware functions are available in the repo under `tools/` as this allows you to test your code locally.
-Note, it is not possible to alter the middleware functions for your own grading script, as the final image deployed to AWS pulls the middleware functions from a base image stored on the Docker Hub.
+The code needed to build the image using all the middleware functions are available in the [BaseEvaluationFunctionLayer](https://github.com/lambda-feedback/BaseEvalutionFunctionLayer) repository.

 ### GitHub Actions
 Whenever a commit is made to the GitHub repository, the new code will go through a pipeline, where it will be tested for syntax errors and code coverage.
 The pipeline used is called **GitHub Actions** and the scripts for these can be found in `.github/workflows/`.

-On top of that, when starting a new grading script, you will have to complete a set of unit test scripts, which not only make sure your code is reliable, but also helps you to build a _specification_ for how the code should function before you start programming.
+On top of that, when starting a new evaluation function, you will have to complete a set of unit test scripts, which not only make sure your code is reliable, but also helps you to build a _specification_ for how the code should function before you start programming.

 Once the code passes all these tests, it will then be uploaded to AWS and will be deployed and ready to go in only a few minutes.

 ## Pre-requisites
 Although all programming can be done through the GitHub interface, it is recommended you do this locally on your machine.
 To do this, you must have installed:

 - Python 3.8 or higher.